jcamier/dfw_LoRa_LoRaWAN/README.md

   Source: https://learn.adafruit.com/circuitpython-basics-i2c-and-spi/spi-devices?gclid=CjwKCAjwsJ6TBhAIEiwAfl4TWIzVniDvAVgEOLEkvDarvc1BUPUY0CubcazydnU9LvjP4zbjciRJyhoCjtkQAvD_BwE

 * **Hardware Register** are used in the interface between software and peripherals.
-Software writes them to send information to the device, and reads them to get information from the device.
+Software writes to them to send information to the device, and reads them to get information from the device with hardware-related functions.
 Some hardware devices also include registers that are not visible to software, for their internal use.

   It involves accessing its memory-mapped I/O address or port-mapped I/O address with a "load" or "store" instruction, issued by the processor.

+  Looking at the datasheets of a chip, you can assign attributes in a class normally as hexadecimal value and have methods that use these addresses to perform different actions on your end node device.

     Source: https://en.wikipedia.org/wiki/Hardware_register